FKfarell17108/breast-guard/README.md

 ## © 2025 Farell Kurniawan

-Hak cipta © 2025 Farell Kurniawan.
-Semua hak dilindungi undang-undang.
+Copyright © 2025 Farell Kurniawan.
+All rights reserved.
-Distribusi dan penggunaan kode ini diizinkan sesuai dengan ketentuan lisensi **MIT**.
+Distribution and use of this code is permitted under the terms of the **MIT** license.